XRUN (XRUN) Price Tops $0.32 on Exchanges

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-XRUN’s launch date was April 5th, 2022.
+XRUN was first traded on April 5th, 2022.
 XRUN’s total supply is 2,100,000,000 tokens and its circulating supply is 970,000,000 tokens.
-XRUN’s official website is xrun.run/m.
 XRUN’s official Twitter account is @foundationxrun and its Facebook page is accessible here.
-XRUN’s official message board is blog.naver.com/xrunfoundation.
+The official website for XRUN is xrun.run/m.
+The official message board for XRUN is blog.naver.com/xrunfoundation.

-It is usually not currently possible to purchase alternative cryptocurrencies such as XRUN directly using US dollars.
-Investors seeking to trade XRUN should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+It is usually not presently possible to purchase alternative cryptocurrencies such as XRUN directly using U.S. dollars.
+Investors seeking to acquire XRUN should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase XRUN using one of the aforementioned exchanges.

 Receive News & Updates for XRUN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for XRUN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.